romrawinjp/romrawinjp/README.md

 - 🌱 I’m currently learning more about deep learning techniques, which are mostly on the way to Geometric Deep Learning.
 - 📚 I love reading books.
 Also love reading poem.
 - 🎢 Extra studying Abtract Algebra, Computer Graphics, Mathematical Modeling
-- 😆 Language rank; Thai(native), English, Chinese, French, Japanese, and German
+- 😆 Language rank; Thai(native), English, Chinese, French, Japanese, German, and Spanish

 <!---
 romrawinjp/romrawinjp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.